nramenta/flow/README.md

 - Conditional: `in`, `not`, `and`, `or`, `xor`
 - Ternary: `? :`

-You can group subexpressions in parentheses to override the precedence rules.
+You can group subexpressions in parentheses to override the precedence rule.

 ## Attribute access